How to get started

 If you're running Windows, it's highly recommended to first install WSL.
 This sets up a Linux environment on your Windows machine and simplifies development.

-When you have WSL installed, you can open a WSL terminal and follow the instructions below as if you were using a Linux distribution.
+When you have WSL installed, you can open a WSL terminal and follow the instructions below as if you were using Linux normally.

 Install pnpm.